What To Do if “Emoji & Symbols” Isn’t Showing up on macOS Sequoia

 6. Factory Reset

-As a last resort, consider factory resetting your mac.
+As a last resort, consider factory resetting your Mac.
 Since you can’t pinpoint whatever corrupted preference file or failed shortcut mapping is causing glitches, just revert everything to their defaults.
 Just remember to back up your data beforehand.

 - Back up using iCloud or Time Machine.